pagekite/PyPagekite/README.md

 #### Encrypted tunnels ####

 As of pagekite.py version 0.3.8, it is possible to connect to the front-end using a TLS-encrypted tunnel.

-This is much more secure and is highly recommended.
+This is much more secure and is highly recommended: not only does this prevent people from sniffing the traffic between your web server and the front-end, it also protects you against any man-in-the-middle attacks where someone impersonates your front-end of choice.

-This requires additional flags both on the front-end, and on the back.
+This requires additional configuration both on the front-end and on the back.

-On the front-end, you need to define a TLS endpoint for the domain.
+On the front-end, you need to define a TLS endpoint (and certificate) for the domain of the SSL certificate (it does not actually have to match the domain name of the front-end, but the front- and back-ends have to agree what the certificate name is).

+    frontend$ sudo pagekite.py \
+      ...
+      --tls_endpoint=frontend.domain.com:/path/to/key-and-cert-chain.pem \
+      ...

+On the back-end, you need to tell pagekite.py which certificate to accept, and possibly give it the path to a list of certificate authority certificates (the default works on Linux).

+    frontend$ sudo pagekite.py \
+      --frontend=frontend.domain.com:443 \
+      --secure_fe=frontend.domain.com \
+      --ca_certs=/path/to/ca-certificates.pem \
+      ...

+Note that if you are running your own front-end, you do not need to purchase a commecial certificate for this to work - you can generate your own self-signed certificate and use that on both ends, and this will actually be *more* secure than using a 3rd party certificate.

 #### Encrypting unencrypted back-ends ####